mariadb-corporation/MaxScale/Documentation/Filters/Query-Log-All-Filter.md

 Append new entries to log files instead of overwriting them.
 The default is true.
-NOTE: the default was changed from false to true, as of the following
+**NOTE**: the default was changed from false to true, as of the following
 versions: 2.4.18, 2.5.16 and 6.2.

 ```